Yogurt sales sour as US breakfast culture changes

 “It’s not one major factor.
 These little things are chipping away at the market,” he said.

-In a Mintel survey released this month, 30% of people who bought yogurt in the past three months said they were also buying high-protein foods or probiotic foods instead of yogurt.
-Meanwhile, 18% said they were overwhelmed by the number of yogurts and yogurt drinks on the market.
-The average grocery store has more than 300 separate yogurt products, a 4% increase from 2015, said Acosta, a marketing firm.
+In a Mintel survey released this month, 30 percent of people who bought yogurt in the past three months said they were also buying high-protein foods or probiotic foods instead of yogurt.
+Meanwhile, 18 percent said they were overwhelmed by the number of yogurts and yogurt drinks on the market.
+The average grocery store has more than 300 separate yogurt products, a 4 percent increase from 2015, said Acosta, a marketing firm.

 McGuinness acknowledges that consumers are overwhelmed.
 He said Chobani frequently prunes its offerings and removes poor sellers.